Bremerton Waterfront Infrastructure Improvements Environmental Impact Statement

 This United States Navy (Navy) project website provides the latest information on the Bremerton Waterfront Infrastructure Improvements Environmental Impact Statement (EIS).

-Pursuant to the National Environmental Policy Act (NEPA) of 1969, the Navy is preparing an EIS to evaluate the potential environmental impacts associated with construction of a new dry dock and associated waterfront infrastructure improvements at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF), Naval Base Kitsap - Bremerton.
+Pursuant to the National Environmental Policy Act (NEPA) of 1969, the Navy prepared a Draft EIS to evaluate the potential environmental impacts of constructing a new multi-mission dry dock and associated waterfront infrastructure improvements at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF).
+PSNS & IMF is located on Naval Base Kitsap-Bremerton in Washington state.

 To add your name to the mailing list to receive notifications about the project, please click here to be taken to the mailing list sign up form.